makersacademy/chitter-challenge/README.md

 ## How to Run This App

 Clone the repo.
 From the terminal, run ```bundle install``` in the project directory.
-Create the databases needed (see Databases Migration below).
-Use ```rackup config.ru``` to run the web app locally, then connect to the port specified from your local browser.
+Create databases needed (see Databases Migration below).
+Use ```rackup config.ru``` to run the web app locally, then connect to the specified port from your local browser.

-To run the tests, run ```rspec``` from the terminal in the root project directory.
+To run tests, run ```rspec``` from the terminal in the root project directory.

 ## User Stories